zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 The login is here: https://489389878001.signin.aws.amazon.com/console, where 489389878001 is the account root user id.

-You must change your password after login.
+You must change your password after logging.

 Alternatively, you can create your own owner account using your own credit card and utilise free resource tiers on AWS.